Why apply to Entrepreneurs First?

 7. Many founders learned the importance of being open to feedback and reassessing personal biases in co-founder relationships and business ideas.

-8. Entrepreneur First taught founders the importance of deeply knowing your co-founder and building a strong foundational relationship.
+8. Entrepreneurs First taught founders the importance of deeply knowing your co-founder and building a strong foundational relationship.

 Andrew Ologunebi